frizchar/python-to-oracle-connector/README.md

 # python-to-oracle-connector
 ### Overview
-We connect to Oracle database using the cx-Oracle package.
+1. We connect to Oracle database using the [cx-Oracle](https://oracle.github.io/python-cx_Oracle/) package
-Then data is queried with an sql script and finally it is converted to pandas dataframe.
+1. Then data is queried with an sql script and finally
+1. Data is converted to pandas dataframe.